mewhubHawk/Solar-polar/README.md

 You can see my Solar-polar code project by [clicking here.](https://mewhubhawk.github.io/Solar-polar/)

 My dad showed my project to Japanese, American and German engineers at the Stellarium in Gothenburg when he when to the International Conference for Software Engineering 2018.
-The flew around the Solar System to show it as a polar view like my project!
+They flew around the Solar System to show it as a polar view like my project!

 ![Solar-polar at the Stellarium in Gothenburg](solar-polar-stellarium.png)

  These pictures from the Stellarium show:
-i) the magnetosphere protecting the Earth from solar radiation being pulled by the moon ii) the satellite positioning satellites iii) the international space station
+I) the magnetosphere protecting the Earth from solar radiation being pulled by the moon II) the satellite positioning satellites
+III) the international space station
  ![Interesting things from the Stellarium in Gothenburg](solar-polar-things.png)

 The solar system is bigger than just the planets.
 The picture shows the whole solar system out to the next nearest star which is called Alpha Centuri.